rafaskb/AeroGameFramework/README.md

 # About this fork
 Aero is a powerful framework, but I thought it could use some changes beyond the official scope to fit my needs, such as recursive loading of modules and a script directory to hold common scripts that are not services.

+**Note this fork is completely unstable and major API changes will be made without notice.**

 #### Installing this fork
 ```lua
 require(2366776232)()